cardinalcss/cardinalcss/README.md

 A better option might be to include an IE-only stylesheet that serves a “fixed-layout” version of your application, instead of bothering with polyfills and other band-aid solutions.

+## Grunt build support

+Cardinal uses Grunt to build the LESS into minified and unminified CSS.
+When modifying the LESS files, run `grunt` to build and outmup nonminified CSS to the `dist/` folder.
+Run `grunt dist` to build and output the final minified CSS to the `dist/` folder in the project.

 ## Versioning

 Cardinal will be maintained using the [Semantic Versioning](http://semver.org/) guidelines.
 From here on out, releases will be numbered using the following format: